ctmaher/modendro/README.md

 climate data.
 The concept is relatively simple, in practice it is not so simple!

+The basic operation is to take monthly climate data and compute every possible contiguous monthly aggregate window given a user-specified n months (2-12 month aggregates possible) and for a set of lag years.
+The monthly aggregate windows are continuous across (lagged) annual boundaries.
+Then, `n_mon_corr()` computes correlations with each of these monthly aggregates and every single tree-ring series in your rwl.
+As such, this is a “brute-force” type of operation and can be somewhat slow, depending on the parameters.

+`n_mon_corr()` works in both hemispheres - if hemisphere = “S” is selected, then a +1 “lag” is added to whatever lags you specify (e.g., -2, -1, 0, +1).
+This is because the convention of assigning years to tree-rings in the southern hemisphere is to use the year that growth starts in.
+Since growth will usually continue through the Gregorian new year, the +1 is there to accommodate the full range of possible monthly climate aggregates into the growing season.

+I have built in operations like “prewhitening” so that the both the climate aggregates (generated inside the function) and the tree-ring data get treated the same way.
+In most tree-ring analyses, prewhitening means residuals from an autoregressive model of the ring-width series, the goal of which is to remove autocorrelation (includes trends) and leave only the high-frequency variability that resembles white noise.
+In practice, I have found that the simple `ar()` is not always adequate to model all of the autocorrelation in tree-ring or climate series.
+A more complex time-series model does better, like an ARIMA model.
+`n_mon_corr()` uses `auto.arima()` from the `forecast` package to find a best-fit ARIMA model, and then extracts the residuals.
+ARIMA models don’t model the variability, so all of the high-frequency component is retained, including any changes in variability over time (i.e., volatility).
+All this is to say that `n_mon_corr()` does a more honest job of removing autocorrelation than traditional tree-ring approaches.
+We want this before doing cross-correlations between two time series!

+The default method for correlations is a Spearman rank correlation - this is to allow for the detection of possibly non-linear associations between tree-rings and climate.
+For significance testing of the individual correlation analyses, I use a method described by Lun et al. (2022), Journal of Applied Statistics, 50(14) that adjusts the significance assuming that there is autocorrelation in the time-series.
+For “prewhitened” series, this will probably be a bit conservative, but is useful if you want to run both “prewhitened” and not series to try to understand the influence that trends may have on the relationships - as such it makes sense that both types of series are treated with the same significance test.
+Hence the default.
+Kendall rank correlations are also possible and use this adjusted significance test. *Pearson correlations are an option, but there is no adjustment for autocorrelation* in Pearson.
+I don’t recommend it.

+If you turn off “prewhitening”, be aware of the effects of autocorrelated time-series in cross-correlations.
+This is a problem for the *correlation coefficients*, not the significance testing per se.
+See Yule (1926), Journal of the Royal Statistical Society 89(1).
+The take away is that for cross-correlations between highly autocorrelated time series (i.e., low-frequency amplitudes are much greater than high-frequency amplitudes), correlation coefficients are nearly always very high, even though they may be meaningless.

+The `n_mon_corr()` documentation has more details on the various arguments.

 ``` r
 # Bring in some climate data associated with the tree ring data we loaded earlier
 data("idPRISM")